 In all fairness, Amok does not recommend using the Draumr 3.0 system in stormy weather, but I know I’d want the expanded coverage of a larger tarp like a Warbonnet Superfly.

-The Draumr 3.0 Complete Hammock System combines the comfort of sleeping on a cushy sleeping pad with the convenience of a hammock that can be set up above muddy campsites or uneven ground.
-Unlike most gathered-end or bridge style jungle hammocks, the Draumr hangs at a 90 degree to its ridgeline and requires a thick inflatable sleeping pad to provide its occupant with back insulation and a flat surface to sleep on.
+The Draumr Complete Hammock System combines the comfort of sleeping on a cushy sleeping pad with the convenience of a hammock that can be set up above muddy campsites or uneven ground.
+Unlike most gathered-end or bridge-style jungle hammocks, the Draumr hangs at a 90 degree to its ridgeline and requires a thick inflatable sleeping pad to provide its occupant with back insulation and a flat surface to sleep on.
 This is ideal for people who find conventional hammocks claustrophobic and want more interior space.
-However, while the Draumr 3.0 is quite comfortable to sleep it, it is also relatively heavy, topping the scale at 76 ounces, not including a sleeping pad and a top quilt/sleeping bag.
+However, while the Draumr 3.0 is quite comfortable to sleep it, it is also relatively heavy, tipping the scale at 76 ounces, not including a sleeping pad and a top quilt/sleeping bag.
 This makes the Draumr 3.0 less attractive as a lightweight backpacking shelter and sleep system option and more suitable for car camping when it doesn’t have to be carried in a backpack.

 - Complete shelter system, except for the sleeping pad, with everything you need